defenxor/dsiem/docs/web_interfaces.md

 # Web Interfaces

 Dsiem comes with an Angular-based web UI for managing alarms and quick pivoting to the relevant sections in Kibana for further analysis.
-In addition, there's also an example Kibana dashboard ready for import, and Elastic APM integration for instrumentation/tracing.
+In addition, there's also an example Kibana dashboard ready for import, and Elastic APM integration for performance monitoring.

 ## Dsiem Web UI